 The hottest part of this desert is an area of over 180 square miles called the Gandom Beriyan, which means “toasted wheat."
 Walking across its black volcanic rock in the heat of the day would be like walking on burning coals!

 Before 2005, the previous high temperature was 136° F in 1922 in El Azizia, Libya.
 Wow!
 Those are some hot temperatures.
-But you don’t have to go all the way around the world to find temperatures approaching those highs.
-Instead, you could go to California right here in the United States.
+But you don't have to go all the way around the world to find temperatures approaching those highs.
+Instead, you could just go to California!

 Death Valley, California, routinely sees temperatures above 100° F in the summer.
 In fact, the highest recorded temperature for Death Valley was 134° F on July 10, 1913!
 Death Valley sits within the Mojave Desert.